 Critical Animal Studies provides an analysis of the role and treatment of animals in society from the perspectives of animal justice, inequality and speciesism.

-Minors may be pursued by non-Sociology majors in either Sociology or Critical Animal Studies.
+Minors may be pursued by non-Sociology majors in Africana Studies, Critical Animal Studies, or Sociology.

 - BA in Sociology